nishanth1007/News-Articles_headlines/README.md

 "https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz"

 The goals of the project were:
--Preprocess/clean the text data, using NLTK
+-Preprocess/clean the text data, using NLTK.

--Using the word2vec feature to create word and title embeddings, then visualize them as clusters using t-SNE -Visualize the relationship between title sentiment and article popularity -Attempt to predict article popularity from the embeddings and other available features
+-Using the word2vec feature to create word and title embeddings, then visualize them as clusters using t-SNE.

+-Visualize the relationship between title sentiment and article popularity.

+-Attempt to predict article popularity from the embeddings and other available features.